-22 The Issuer and the Group are required to comply with a wide range of laws and regulations.
-The constantly evolving and increasing complex legal and regulatory landscape significantly increases the burden and risks associated with compliance.
-If the Issuer or the Group fail to comply with these laws and regulations, it could become subject to regulatory actions.
+24 The Issuer and the Group are required to comply with a wide range of laws and regulations.
+The constantly evolving and increasing complex legal and regulatory landscape significantly increases the risks and expectations associated with compliance with such laws and regulations.
+If the Issuer or the Group fail to comply with these laws and regulations, it could become subject to regulatory actions